10 Simple Rules for Investing That Everybody Knows but Nobody Remembers

 How Do I Invest?
 Where Do I Start?

 Investing can be scary.
-The two most common questions for unexperienced investors are usually: how do you invest, and where do you start?
+How do you invest and where do you start?
+These are the two most common questions for unexperienced investors.
 Keep reading and I'll tell you everything that you need to know.
 You'll do fine as long as you map out your goals and stick to a plan.

 The stock market is your best friend over the long haul.
 Forget about dragging all your rusty junk to pawn shops.
 Forget about antiques and uncut diamonds and coins or whatever.
 There's absolutely no problem with having hobbies or collections, but building wealth over time starts with the stock market.